wrightcameron/rpilocatorRSS-EmailAlert/README.md

 Follow steps from *run commands periodically with anacron on Linux* reference found at bottom of readme.

-TODO: Include section on using Anacron, perfect alternative for a laptop or pc instead of cron for server.

 #### Docker

 Build the docker image with command `docker build -t rpilocator-alert .`